Mortiniera/collaborative-image-inpainting/README.md

 ### Attribution / Thanks

-* This project borrowed some code from [ChengBinJin](https://github.com/ChengBinJin/semantic-image-inpainting), mostly regarding the inpainting process and from [vita-epfl](https://github.com/vita-epfl/collaborative-gan-sampling) regarding the collaborative sampling scheme.
+* This project borrowed some readme formatting and code from [ChengBinJin](https://github.com/ChengBinJin/semantic-image-inpainting), mostly regarding the inpainting process.
+* Most of the collaborative sampling scheme was borrowed from [vita-epfl](https://github.com/vita-epfl/collaborative-gan-sampling)